oracle-livelabs/pts/ai-vector-embedding-python/labs/labs.md

 ## Task 2: Vectorizing a table with Sentence Transformers embedding

 Now that we have our MY\_DATA table created, we are ready to commence with generating embeddings for (or vectorizing) our data using the hugging face sentence transformers.
-To do this we will create a python program to vectorize our phrases using the Sentence Transformers embedding model packages that we just installed.
+To do this we will create a Python program to vectorize our phrases using the Sentence Transformers embedding model packages that we just installed.

 1. While logged into your Operating System as the Oracle user, create a file called *vectorize\_table\_SentenceTransformers.py* and paste the following contents into the file.